d-podkorytov/pgs_awk/README.md

 # OS pipes processing with MAP/FOLD by Gomacro and Golang
 ## Why
 - For replacement awk in my every day data processing;
-- For learning Gomacro
+- For learning Gomacro scripting
 - For next using in my distribute system over NATS messaging
+- As crossplatform tool for pipes datastream processing in Linux/Windows/Unix

 ## pgs_maps